How To Choose The Right Role-Based Training For Your Organization

 Identify Job Roles And Competencies

-To create a training strategy that is truly focused on the needs of employees, the different roles within the organization must be fully defined.
-This will enable the key competencies required for each role to be adequately identified.
+The different roles within the organization must be fully defined.
+This will enable the key competencies for each role to be adequately identified.

 Conduct a Skills Gap Analysis